inf9matics/as312223Obsidian/ToCS/Semester2/Exercises/Exercise 1 26.3.2024.md

 # Exercises
 ## Exercise 2
 ### Task
-Remove insignificant zeros from a base 3 number
+Remove insignificant zeros from a base 3 number, keep the zero (and removed the )

 ### Solution
 q<sub>0</sub>- start, removeZerosFromLeft